 Description

-EXTERIOR: built in the Domestic Revival style the main elevations have gables with coped verges and kneelers, quoins and mullioned openings with eared architraves and fitted with horned sashes.
-The steeply-pitched roof has two chimneystacks and decorative ridge tiles.
-To the west front is a canted stone bay with a tiled roof.
-Set back to its right is the timber front door with overlight set in a projecting porch with the canopy supported on a low wall and short column.
-Facing the park gate, the iron operating mechanism formerly used for opening the gate is in the porch wall and fixed to the ground to its south.
-The rear elevation has a mullioned opening to the left of a central timber kitchen door.
-Cast-iron pipes to either side of the door serve the first-floor bathroom above.
+The lodge follows a T-plan and is two stories high, including a central staircase.
+It is built in the Domestic Revival style, featuring gables with coped verges and kneelers, quoins, and mullioned openings with eared architraves, fitted with horned sashes.
+The steeply pitched roof has two chimneystacks and decorative ridge tiles.
+A canted stone bay with a tiled roof is on the west front.
+A timber front door with an overlight is set within a projecting porch, supported by a low wall and short column.
+An iron operating mechanism, formerly used to open the park gate, is fixed to the porch wall and the ground to its south.
+The rear elevation includes a mullioned opening to the left of a central timber kitchen door, with cast-iron pipes on either side of the door providing water to the first-floor bathroom.

-INTERIOR: the ground floor principal rooms have cast-iron fireplaces with decorative tiling (and one has a stone chimneypiece).
-There are wood block floors and across the building are late-C19 doors.
-The stair has stick balusters and turned newels and at half-landing level the wall and bulkhead is timber-lined where it extends into a first-floor room (currently a bathroom).
-The three first-floor rooms have cast-iron fireplaces.
-Some of the pine floorboards are modern replacements.
+The principal ground floor rooms contain cast-iron fireplaces with decorative tiling, one having a stone chimneypiece.
+Wood block floors and late-19th century doors are present throughout.
+The staircase features stick balusters and turned newels; at the half-landing, a timber-lined wall and bulkhead extend into a first-floor room, now a bathroom.
+Three first-floor rooms also have cast-iron fireplaces.
+Some pine floorboards on the first floor have been replaced.

-SUBSIDIARY FEATURES: the outbuilding to the east includes a wash house.
-It is rectangular on plan and constructed of sandstone with dressings to match the lodge, although the interior is brick-lined and has brick floors.
-To the façade, a wide central opening has a timber plank wall and a timber plank door to the left, which leads into the main wash house with a partitioned privy to the left.
-The south end of the building is a workshop and has a separate plank door to the end bay with a sash window to its left.
+The detached outbuilding to the east includes a wash house.
+It is rectangular, constructed of sandstone with matching dressings, though the interior is brick-lined with brick floors.
+A wide central opening on the façade has a timber plank wall and a timber plank door to the left, leading into the main wash house, with a partitioned privy to its left.
+The south end serves as a workshop, with a separate plank door and a sash window to the end bay.
 The rear elevation has an opening to the right.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.